gmazoyer/looking-glass/docs/quagga.md

 # Looking Glass: Quagga/Zebra configuration and tips.

 Only Quagga on Debian GNU/Linux and how to (merely) secure an restricted ssh user will be detailed.
-Other OS were not tested.
+Other OSes were not tested.

 Quagga is average concerning code and security QA, thus security will be mainly based on shell, path and ssh access restriction.
 Password authentication will